 For professional discussion, the apprentice will be required to prepare and submit a portfolio of evidence.
-The portfolio of evidence itself is not assessed, it is used to inform the questioning during Professional Discussion.
+The portfolio of evidence itself is not assessed, it is used to inform the questioning during the professional discussion.
 See requirements below.

 Portfolio of evidence requirements: